wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 Either that, or borrow more money.
 And thus, the requirement of a central bank-dominated economy for infinite expansion -- often at the expense of the environment and labor.
 But most importantly, the new economic scheme was designed to drain wealth from the periphery -- such as colonies, territories, and rural areas -- and pay it back to the middle.
 And it's the way banks work to this day, each borrowing from a higher, more centralized authority.

-Internet-enabled complementary currencies breathe life into the

-df,Cen/ralized marketplace of real businesses.
-Our networks give us a

-way to verify transactions and develop trust.
-Second, perhaps more

-impon.anlly, they help us see the way many of the tools we use are

-the result of programs.
-Where availability of printing presses may

-have encouraged counterfeiting of official currencies, the availability

-of rnmput.ers and networks is encouraging the creation of altogether

-new ones.
-We are prO\\fog more likely to u·eat our money as software,

-and to 11-rite our own.

-p

-PROGRAM YOUR OWN MONEY 43
+Internet-enabled complementary currencies breathe life into the _decentralized_ marketplace of real businesses.
+Our networks give us a way to verify transactions and develop trust.
+Second, perhaps more importantly, they help us see the way many of the tools we use are the result of programs.
+Where availability of printing presses may have encouraged counterfeiting of official currencies, the availability of computers and networks is encouraging the creation of altogether new ones.
+We are proving more likely to treat our money as software, and to write our own.

 Local currencies have spread far beyond the experimental fringe